TellAnAx/aquacultuR/CONTRIBUTING.md

 # Contributing to the aquacultuR package

-Thank you for your interest in helping improve the aquacul!
+Thank you for your interest in helping improve the aquacultuR package!
+This package is an Open Source project and open for contributions from the outside world!
-Whether you want to add your club's activities, fix a bug, or suggest new features, this guide will help you get started. 🎉
+Whether you want to fix a bug, or suggest new features, this guide will help you get started. 🎉